25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 Route templates:

-- All the HTTP verb templates are route templates.
+- All the HTTP verb templates are route templates
 - `[Route]`

 _Example:_